 Suspects arrested over the theft of crown jewels from the Louvre museum in Paris

-Two suspects have been arrested in the theft of crown jewels from the Louvre museum in Paris, with one apprehended at Charles de Gaulle Airport Saturday night, according to the the Paris prosecutor.
+Suspects have been arrested in the theft of crown jewels from the Louvre museum in Paris, with one apprehended at Charles de Gaulle Airport Saturday night, according to the Paris prosecutor.

 According to Le Parisien newspaper, the men arrested are from the Paris suburbs.
 One was preparing to board a flight from Charles de Gaulle Airport with some of the stolen items from the Louvre.
 Another suspect was arrested later in the evening in the Seine-Saint-Denis suburb north of Paris.